 Once you figure out your internet and power situation, start looking for a central location to gather all your video and audio outputs in close proximity to said resources.
 This will most likely be a sturdy table (may need to bring one) where all video and audio sources are connected to the encoder and to the internet.
 This will also be your switching station.
 If the venue has a control booth – this might be a great place to set up because you will have access to stage audio and video output.

 At the same time start looking for spots to place your cameras.
 Consider any physical limitations of the space.
 You don’t want a column to be obstructing your view, and at the same time you don’t want to be blocking the audience’s view with your setup.
 This is also a good time to ask about building access hours for setup and teardown.

 Consider cable length limitations: CAT 5/6 (Ethernet) cables can only extend about 330ft (100m) before the signal begins to degrade, HDMI cables – 100ft.
 There are certain tricks that can help you extend HDMI cables as well as Ethernet cables, but you have to be aware of this limitation when choosing your mission control location.
 As a workaround, you could consider NDI technology or wireless HDMI extenders to transmit video over longer distances.
 With NDI, you could use any camera connected to the same network, whereas wireless HDMI extenders use a receiver and a transmitter at respective ends to transfer the video signal wirelessly.
 Out of all cables, SDI can run the longest (hundreds of meters), but an SDI out is not available on a camera.

-2) Figure out the video part
+2) Set up the video sources

 Decide on the number of cameras and video sources